 - Cost of entertaining friends.
 Commuting expenses.
 See IRS Pub.
 529 for the definition of commuting.

 - Travel expenses for employment away from home if that period of employment exceeds 1 year.
-See IRS Pub.
-529 for an exception for certain federal employees.
+Exceptions apply.

 - Travel as a form of education.

 - Expenses of attending a seminar, convention, or similar meeting unless it is related to your employment.